-- the ERC Work Programme 2021, which defines the objectives and principles of the ERC funding as well as the main features of the Calls for Proposals for the ERC Starting and Consolidator Grants including the call deadlines and the call budgets.
-It also specifies that a two-step peer review procedure will be applied following a single submission of a full proposal, and sets the framework for budgetary implementation, and the evaluation criteria; - the European Research Council Rules of Submission, and the related methods and procedures for peer review and proposal evaluation relevant to the specific programme implementing Horizon Europe (hereinafter the ERC Rules of Submission and Evaluation under Horizon Europe), which establishes the rules applying to the submission of proposals and the related evaluation process, selection and award procedures relevant to the Specific Programme of Horizon Europe the Framework programme for Research and Innovation (2021-2027); - the Contract or Letter of Appointment for ERC experts, which defines the relationship between the ERC Executive Agency (ERCEA) and the experts, and use of personal data by the ERCEA.
+- the ERC Work Programme 2023, which defines the objectives and principles of the ERC funding as well as the main features of the Calls for Proposals for the ERC Starting and Consolidator Grants including the call deadlines and the call budgets.
+It also specifies that a two-step peer review procedure will be applied following a single submission of a full proposal, and sets the framework for budgetary implementation and the evaluation criteria; - the ERC Rules of submission and evaluation under Horizon Europe establishes the rules of submission of proposals and the related evaluation process, selection and award procedures relevant to the Specific Programme of Horizon Europe the Framework programme for Research and Innovation (2021-2027); - the Contract or the Letter of Appointment of the ERC Rules of submission and evaluation under Horizon Europe (in the case of Remote Referees) for ERC experts, defines the relationship between the ERCEA and the experts, and the use of personal data by the ERCEA.